alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Setting output file location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To set the output file location for your job, use the ``-o <filename>`` option - both standard-out and standard-error from your job-script, including any output generated by applications launched by your script, will be saved in the filename you specify.

 By default, the scheduler stores data relative to your home-directory - but to avoid confusion, we recommend specifying a full path to the filename to be used.
-Although Linux can support several jobs writing to the same output file, the result is likely to be garbled - it's common practice to include something unique about the job (e.g. it's job-ID) in the output file location to make sure your job's output is clear and easy to read.
+Although Linux can support several jobs writing to the same output file, the result is likely to be garbled - it's common practice to include something unique about the job (e.g. it's job-ID) in the output filename to make sure your job's output is clear and easy to read.

-.. note:: The directory used to store your job output must exist before you submit your job to the scheduler.
+.. note:: The directory used to store your job output must exist **before** you submit your job to the scheduler.
 Your job may fail to run if the scheduler cannot create the output file in the directory requested.

 For example; the following job-script sets the output file location: